-With a score of 90 out of 100, Florida Health Care Plans offers the best health insurance in florida with the greatest balance of affordability, customer service and coverage.
+With a score of 90 out of 100, Florida Health Care Plans offers the best health insurance in Florida with the greatest balance of affordability, customer service and coverage.
 However, if the company is not available in your area, Health First, Oscar, Capital Health and Ambetter also offer some of the top coverage options in the state.

 Best Health Insurance in Florida

-Our top five picks for the best health insurance in Florida are Florida Health Care Plans, Health First, Oscar, Capital Health and Ambetter.
+Our top picks for the best health insurance in Florida are Florida Health Care Plans, Health First, Oscar, Capital Health and Ambetter.

 Discover top health insurance plans in Florida below.

-Updated: May 26, 2025
+Updated: June 24, 2025

 Advertising & Editorial Disclosure